Nobel Peace Prize awarded to journalists Ressa and Muratov

 Reiss-Andersen noted that the peace prize has gone to journalists before, including Ernesto Teodoro Moneta of Italy in 1907 for promoting pacifism, and Carl von Ossietzky of Germany in 1935 after revealing the Nazi regime was secretly re-arming in breach of the World War I peace accord.

-Reiss-Andersen also noted the risks to free speech in today’s world due to the spread of fake news.
+Reiss-Andersen also noted the risks to free speech today due to the spread of fake news.

 “Conveying fake news and information that is propaganda and untrue is also a violation of freedom of expression, and all freedom of expression has its limitations.
 That is also a very important factor in this debate,” she said.